Divyansh221/Railway-Reservation-System/README.md

 # Software Engineering Course Project

-## Assignment 3: Inheritance Hierarchy, Design, Analysis & Testing
+## Railway Reservation System

-In this assignment we develop a rudimentary railway reservation / booking system (somewhat like IRCTC Train Ticket Booking, but extremely scaled down in features).
+We developed a rudimentary railway reservation / booking system (somewhat like IRCTC Train Ticket Booking, but extremely scaled down in features).
 This is implemented via an Object Oriented C++ programme which is broken into numerous files.

 The main folder contains 3 parts: